|Portal Opens, Sites Can Update

-- Training directors may send emails out slightly earlier in the morning (say at 8:30 a.m.) to accommodate other responsibilities
+- The Match will begin at 9am EST on Monday, March 4th, 2024.
+All offers must be made by e-mail.
+Training directors may send emails out slightly earlier in the morning (e.g., 8:30 am EST.) to accommodate other responsibilities.

 - Students cannot hold multiple offers.
 If a student receives more than one offer, the student must immediately decline the less preferred site and accept or put their more preferred site on hold.
 The only exception to this is that students who are hoping to secure multiple practicum placements.
 These students may hold the same number of slots that they hope to end up with.
 For example, a student hoping to obtain two part-time (single day) practica on different days may hold two such offers at a time.

 - After holding an offer for 2 hours, students may email their top remaining choice to see if they are still under consideration at that site.
 However, if the student receives an offer from the preferred site as a result of this inquiry, they must immediately accept it and notify the other sites where they interviewed that they have withdrawn from the match.

 - A student may only hold one offer at a time.
 A decision about a second offer must be made immediately upon receiving it.